 Rita Baker has lived in Canada since leaving England with her husband to follow their two sons.
 Reading has been her passion from an early age, Somerset Maugham, H. G. Wells, and, of course, Shakespeare that was drummed into her at school, whose works she also happened to love.
 Baker writes, “While being a wife and mother is most fulfilling, writing has been my vocation since the age of six when I used to sit before the fire and dream of princes and princesses as depicted in the fairy-tale books that were my passion, and as I grew, so my stories grew with me until, at last, I was able to fulfill my heart’s desire to write.
 Happily, my life has been full of all the things necessary for a writer to draw from, love, joy, heartrending moments of immeasurable pain and heartache, loss, and happily, fulfillment.
 Everything that living is about, the living that is so necessary to fulfill a writer’s heart and mind."
+Rita's latest release is Love: Poems.

 Elizabeth Gauffreau writes fiction and poetry with a strong connection to family and place.
 She holds a B.A. in English from Old Dominion University and an M.A. in English/Fiction Writing from the University of New Hampshire.
-Her fiction and poetry have been published in literary magazines and several themed anthologies.
-Her debut novel, Telling Sonny, was published in 2018.
-Liz lives in Nottingham, New Hampshire with her husband.
+Her fiction and poetry have been widely published in literary magazines and several themed anthologies.
+Her short story “Henrietta’s Saving Grace” was awarded the 2022 Ben Nyberg prize for fiction by Choeofpleirn Press.

 John Casey is a Pushcart Prize-nominated poet and novelist from New Hampshire.
 A Veteran combat and test pilot, Casey also served as a Diplomat and International Affairs Strategist at U.S. embassies in Germany and Ethiopia, the Pentagon, and elsewhere.
 He is inspired by the incredible spectrum of people, places and cultures he has experienced in life.